 We are a big dog, full-on fur Berners type of family.
 Our marriage vows should include in dog hair and muddy paws.

-I love a wool rug, but it takes some work to clean.
+I love wool rugs, but they take some work to clean.
 Elliott loves a wool rug which impacts the wool rug’s lifespan.
 Here is a great article on how to clean wool rugs.

 Cotton rugs are easier to wash and dry but they never lay completely flat once you wash them.
 Do you have any tips on how to lay cotton rugs flat?

 For our family, which always includes Bernese Mountain dogs, the fringe is a fancy word for dust catchers.

 I never thought we needed a carpet pad until a friend said it is the floors beneath the rug that will thank you later.

 Carpet pads are like undergarments for rugs.
 They give a little extra padding where you need it and they smooth out the lumps and bumps when a rug starts to shift.
 I shared this post on how to remove the rug pad residue if you have a latex rug pad under your rug

 Some rooms get more traffic than others.
 I found this round rug for under the kitchen table.
 I love it.
 It has held up well to two dogs who love to lay on the rug and stare at their dog food bowls.

 For my office, I purchased this wool rug.
 I love it.
 The room has navy walls and wood floors so the soft blues and creams warm the space.